markjprice/cs8dotnetcore3/december-2019-update.md

 </ItemGroup>
 ```
 - Page 589.
 The `[Region]` attribute has moved from the `Piranha.AttributeBuilder` namespace to the `Piranha.Extend` namespace.
 - Page 595.
 In Piranha CMS 7.0, `PageTypeBuilder` was used to manually add each page type.
 This has been replaced with `ContentTypeBuilder` that only needs to have an assembly added and all content types in that assembly will be registered.
-So no code changes are needed.
 - Page 597.
-The `GetAllAsync()` extension method has been replaced by `GetAllByFolderIdAsync()`.
+The `GetAllAsync()` extension method has been replaced by `GetAllByFolderIdAsync()` with no folder ID passed.
 ## Chapter 20 and Windows Desktop Apps
 ### Windows Forms and WPF apps
 As with console applications, for Windows Forms and WPF apps, simply change the target framework to 3.1.